rust-stuco/lectures/week3/slides.md

     println!("{} is mine now!", some_string);
 }
 ```
-* Let `taker` borrow the value instead of moving it and transferring ownership.
+* Let `taker` borrow the value instead of moving it and transferring ownership

 ---

-# Alternative Solution
+# Ownership Example 1 (Alternative Solution)

 ```
 help: consider cloning the value if the performance cost is acceptable
   |
 3 |     taker(s.clone());
   |            ++++++++
 ```

 * Making a clone (deep copy) allows this compile
     * If `s` represents a large `String`, cloning will be expensive